 In addition, Susan provides practical guidance to employers on employment-related issues, including wage-hour compliance, discrimination issues arising under federal and state statutes, and strategies for handling employee complaints, performance issues, and terminations.
 She partners with clients to ensure they understand how changes in applicable state and federal laws affect their policies and practices.
 She has assisted clients in structuring and implementing reorganizations and force reductions affecting employees across several states, and in exploring cost-saving alternatives to reductions-in-force.

 Susan also focuses her practice on executive agreements and the area of restrictive covenants.
 She regularly helps employers protect their investment in their people and intellectual property by ensuring that confidentiality, non-competition, and non-solicitation agreements comply with applicable state laws.
 She has represented both individuals and companies in litigation involving restrictive covenants including by obtaining and/or defeating motions for temporary restraining orders and preliminary injunctions.

-Susan is listed in the 2020 and the nine years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Labor & Employment.
-She was recognized in The Best Lawyers in America® for Management Employment Law and Labor and Employment Litigation in 2021 and the three years immediately preceding.
-Susan was named a Northern California "Super Lawyer" in 2020 and the three years prior for Employment & Labor and a Georgia "Super Lawyer" in the area of Employment Litigation: Defense in 2016 and the four years prior by Super Lawyers magazine.
+Susan is listed in the 2022 and the 11 years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Labor & Employment.
+She was recognized in The Best Lawyers in America® for Management Employment Law and Labor and Employment Litigation in 2022 and the four years immediately preceding.
+Susan was named a Northern California "Super Lawyer" in 2021 and the four years prior for Employment & Labor and a Georgia "Super Lawyer" in the area of Employment Litigation: Defense in 2016 and the four years prior by Super Lawyers magazine.

 Successfully represented employers in California employment class actions, defending claims of meal and rest break violations, improper rounding, failure to reimburse business expenses, waiting time penalties, failure to pay minimum wages or to calculate overtime properly, and wage statement violations under the California Labor Code and Private Attorneys General Act.